Original air date: 9/6/2002 (produced in 2001; first aired in Canada on 1/24/02)note

 - Love is sacrifice.
 You will have to give up doing what you love for something else if it comes up.

 - Don't spend a ton of unnecessary money to impress a woman you like.
-If she's really interested, she'll like you for you, not what you can buy her.
+If she's really interested, she'll like you for who you are, not what you can buy her.

 - Angrish: SpongeBob when he snaps at Mr. Krabs especially when he starts spouting gibberish which is apparently a bunch of swear words.

-- Up to Eleven in the Dutch dub, where actual bleeps are interspersed between his gibberish.
+- Exaggerated in the Dutch dub, where actual bleeps are interspersed between his gibberish.

 - Answer Cut: Mr. Krabs asks, "What happened to Mr. Puff?"
 Cut to live-action footage of a pufferfish used as a lampshade.SpongeBob: She doesn't like to talk about it.